iyhui/Noti-ChatApp/README.md

 ## Proposal

 It's quarantine - we're all playing Animal Crossing.
 As a person who doesn't want to speak to people who aren't playing the game, I (and many others) accidently leave people on read while trying to respond to actual players.
 This is a seperate chat app for Animal Crossing enthusiasts.
-We'll never have to open another messaging app and accidentally leave someone on read.
+We'll never have to accidentally open another message - leaving someone on read and feeling neglected.
 Plus, this app is way cooler and on theme.

 ### Must have (P1)